-One area of marketing I often get asked about, is how to improve email open rates.
-So, I thought I’d share ten of the most common reasons for unopened email marketing with you.
+One area of marketing I often get asked about, is how to improve email marketing / newsletter open rates.
+So, I thought I’d share eleven of the most common reasons why emails remain unopened.

 - The email subject line didn’t motivate the recipient to open it.
 Getting this right is trickier than it sounds.
 That’s because many of the words used to inspire people to open an email, are also triggers for spam filters.

 - You sent the email at the wrong time of day or on the wrong day.
 This can have a huge impact.
 Despite what some people say, there’s no universally ideal day or perfect time to optimize email open rates.
-For example, different timing is required when you target consumers, than when you target businesses.
-Different times also work better for different industries; hotels work completely different hours than accountants.
+For example, different timing is required for when you target consumers, compared to when you target businesses.
+Different times also work better for different industries.
+For example, hotels work completely different hours than accountants.
 They also have totally different peak times, when they’re unavailable to check email and are least likely to see your message.
 One time doesn’t work for all.
 Test and measure until you find your email open rate sweet-spot.

 - The recipient’s email address is on a list you bought, so they have no idea who you are.
-And the people on these lists get bombarded with tons of marketing emails.
-This means they’re far more likely to have aggressive mail filters.
+And the people on these ‘sold lists’ get bombarded with tons of marketing emails, from all the others who bought their email address.
+This means they’re far more likely to have very, very aggressive email filters.

 - Your list is out of date, with lots of addresses that no longer exist or are no longer monitored.
 Non existent email addresses will register as ‘bounces’, and are easily cleaned with email marketing software.
-Unmonitored addresses will still be able to receive emails, so they don’t bounce.
-Depending on the software you use, you can either set things up so addresses are deleted after ‘X’ number go unopened, or remove unresponsive addresses manually.
+Unmonitored addresses (for example when someone’s left a company) will still be able to receive emails, so they don’t bounce.
+Depending on the software you use, you can either set things up so addresses are deleted after ‘X’ number go unopened (as I do), or remove unresponsive addresses.

 - The content of a previous email didn’t engage the reader, so they were less inclined to open subsequent emails.
 Remember: You never have ‘a list’.
 You need to earn and re-earn their permission.
 So stay useful.

 Tip: You can check if your IP address is blocked, using Spamhaus.
-It’s free to use.
+Simply paste the URL you email from into the box.
+For example, for my newsletter I pasted https://jimsmarketingblog.com.
+Spamhause is free to use and extremely reliable.

 - The email contained too many links or images.
 These are also common spam filter triggers.